-After nearly 40 years of development, polycarboxylate superplasticizer has gradually developed into a large family of various types.
+After nearly 40 years of development, polycarboxylate acid superplasticizer has gradually developed into a large family of various types.
 The polycarboxylic acid superplasticizer is classified according to the difference of the comb-shaped side chain or the side chain bonding group, and it has been advanced to the fourth generation so far.

 The third-generation superplasticizer: polycarboxylic acid superplasticizer with polyether side chain bonded by amide/imide.

-Fourth-generation superplasticizer: amphoteric polycarboxylic acid superplasticizer branched with polyamide-polyethylene glycol.
+The fourth-generation superplasticizer: amphoteric polycarboxylic acid superplasticizer branched with polyamide-polyethylene glycol.

 The second generation is currently the most used.
 Although the third and fourth-generation superplasticizers have excellent overall performance, they have not been used on a large scale due to cost and other issues.